projectatomic/commissaire/doc/operations.rst

 Preface
 -------
-All operations via commissaire are done via REST.
-While any HTTP client can be used, many users will feel more comfortable using :ref:`commctl <commctl_preface>`.
+All operations via Commissaire are done via ``REST``. ``REST`` calls are the prefered way to integrate with Commissaire.
+While any HTTP client can be used to directly interface with the ``REST`` server, many operators will feel more comfortable using :ref:`commctl <commctl_preface>`.

 curl